Iceland Trout Fishing

 Guides: Knowledgeable English-speaking guides.
 You'll fish two anglers per guide.
 Walk-and-wade fishing each day, so you’ll need to be reasonably fit.
 No boats are used.

 Fishing Equipment: No equipment is provided.
 Bring #4-7 single-handed rods, nymphs, dry flies, and streamers.
-A daily rental fee of $80 per person includes a rod, reel, line, waders, and boots.
-Anglers must disinfect any used equipment before fishing, but there is no fee for disinfecting at the Lodge.
-If anglers choose to disinfect their equipment at the airport, a fee may apply.
+A daily rental fee of $110 to $120 per person, per day includes a rod, reel, line, waders, and boots.
+The Lodge has a disinfection station.
+Iceland requires that all anglers disinfect their gear before fishing.
 All flies must either be new or unused.

-Fishing License: A fishing license is included in the package.
+Fishing Licenses for private waters are included in the package.

 Kaldakvisl Native Brown